Bear: Feeding

 The sloth bear is not as specialized as polar bears and the panda, has lost several front teeth usually seen in bears, and developed a long, suctioning tongue to feed on the ants, termites, and other burrowing insects.
 At certain times of the year, these insects can make up 90% of their diets.
 Some individuals become addicted to sweets in garbage inside towns where tourism-related waste is generated throughout the year.
 Some species may raid the nests of wasps and bees for the honey and immature insects, in spite of stinging from the adults.
 Sun bears use their long tongues to lick up both insects and honey.
 Fish are an important source of food for some species, and brown bears in particular gather in large numbers at salmon runs.
 Typically, a bear plunges into the water and seizes a fish with its jaws or front paws.
 The preferred parts to eat are the brain and eggs.
 Small burrowing mammals like rodents may be dug out and eaten.

 The brown bear and both species of black bears sometimes take large ungulates, such as deer and bovids, mostly the young and weak.
-These animals may be taken by a short rush and ambush, though hiding young may be stiffed out and pounced on.
+These animals may be taken by a short rush and ambush, though hiding young may be sniffed out and pounced on.
 The polar bear mainly preys on seals, stalking them from the ice or breaking into their dens.
 They primarily eat the highly digestible blubber.
-Large mammalian prey is typically killed by a bite to the head or neck, or (in the case of young) simply pinned down and mauled.
+Large mammalian prey is typically killed with raw strength, including bites and paw swipes, and bears do not display the specialized killing methods of felids and canids.
 Predatory behavior in bears is typically taught to the young by the mother.

 Bears are prolific scavengers and kleptoparasites, stealing food caches from rodents, and carcasses from other predators.
 For hibernating species, weight gain is important as it provides nourishment during winter dormancy.
 A brown bear can eat 41 kg of food and gain 2–3 kg of fat a day prior to entering its den.